-Court hearing scheduled in arson at immigrant-owned store in N.C.
+Court hearing scheduled in arson at immigrant-owned store

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+Flournoy has a court record that includes misdemeanor child abuse, for which he was sentenced to probation.
+Last year, he pleaded guilty to a misdemeanor charge of damage to real property from a case dating back to 2014, online court records show.

-The store’s owner, Kamal Dhimal, is from Bhutan and says he became a U.S. citizen last year.
+The store’s owner, Kamal Dhimal, is from Bhutan and also has lived in Nepal.
+He also said he became a U.S. citizen last year.
+Dhimel came to the U.S. in 2010 and opened Central Market four years later.
+It sells goods from Nepal, India and Pakistan, among other countries.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.